Joseph Ossai: College career

 As a true freshman, Ossai played in all 14 of the Longhorns' games with two starts and made 20 total tackles with one a sack and a forced fumble.

 He led the team with 62 tackles in his sophomore season while also recording five sacks, two interceptions, one pass broken up, one forced fumble and also blocked a kick.
+In the postseason, he was the 2019 Alamo Bowl Defensive MVP.
+In the following spring, he made the Big 12 Commissioner’s Honor Roll.

 Ossai was named to the Bronko Nagurski Trophy, Chuck Bednarik Award and Lott IMPACT Trophy watchlists entering his junior season.
-As a Junior, he had 55 tackles, 15.5 tackles for loss, and 5 sacks.
-On December 14, 2020, Ossai announced his decision to enter the 2021 NFL draft, choosing to forgo Texas' 2020 Bowl game and his senior season.
+That year, he had 55 tackles, 15.5 tackles for loss, and 5 sacks on his way to being named first team All Big-12 and an All-American.
+On 14 December 2020, Ossai announced his decision to enter the 2021 NFL draft, choosing to forgo Texas' 2020 Bowl game and his senior season.

 Professional career

-Ossai was selected by the Cincinnati Bengals in the third round (69th overall) of the 2021 NFL Draft.
-He signed his four-year rookie contract on June 2, 2021.
+Ossai was selected by the Cincinnati Bengals in the third round (69th overall) of the 2021 NFL draft.
+He signed his four-year rookie contract on 2 June 2021.
 Ossai suffered a meniscus injury in the second preseason game.
-He was placed on injured reserve on August 31, 2021, ending his season.
+He was placed on injured reserve on 31 August 2021, ending his season.

-Ossai made his NFL debut in the Bengals' 2022 regular season opener against the Pittsburgh Steelers.
-In Week 18 against the Baltimore Ravens, he recorded a fumble recovery for a touchdown in the 27–16 victory.
+In 2022, Ossai was named the backup right defensive end, behind Trey Hendrickson on the depth chart.
+He made his NFL debut in the Bengals' 2022 regular season opener against the Pittsburgh Steelers.
+In Week 18 against the Baltimore Ravens, he recovered a fumble for a touchdown in the 27–16 victory.
 He appeared in 16 regular season games and recorded 3.5 sacks, 17 total tackles, one pass defended, and two fumble recoveries.
-In the AFC Championship against the Kansas City Chiefs, Ossai committed an unnecessary roughness penalty with eight seconds left in regulation on quarterback Patrick Mahomes resulting in a 15 yard penalty and much closer field goal attempt (45 Yards) which kicker Harrison Butker converted to advance to the Super Bowl.
+In the AFC Championship Game against the Kansas City Chiefs, Ossai committed an unnecessary roughness penalty with eight seconds left in regulation on quarterback Patrick Mahomes resulting in a 15-yard penalty and much closer field goal attempt (45-yards) which kicker Harrison Butker converted to advance to the Super Bowl.

+In 2023, Ossai returned to his role as a substitute defensive end for the season, once again behind Hendrickson on the right side.
+He recorded his first sack of the season in Week 13 against the Jacksonville Jaguars.

+In 2024, Ossai remained healthy and played in all 17 games, recording his first 3 career starts filling in for the injured Sam Hubbard and playing a career-high number of snaps.
+He recorded one deflected pass, his first 2 career forced fumbles, career-highs in sacks (5), tackles (26), tackles for loss (4) and QB hits (15).

+On March 14, 2025, Ossai re-signed with the Bengals on a one-year contract.